Jake-SNHU/CS-499/README.md

 This repository also includes the documentation developed throughout the capstone process:

-- Code Review Script
+- Code Review
-- Milestone Two Narrative
+- CS 499 Milestone Two (contains the narrative that describes the enhancements made in Category one)
-- Milestone Three Narrative
+- CS 499 Milestone Three (contains the narrative that describes the enhancements made in Category two)
-- Enhancement Documentation
-- ePortfolio Supporting Materials
+- CS 499 Milestone Four (contains the narrative that describes the enhancements made in Category three)

 These documents explain the reasoning behind each enhancement and demonstrate the software engineering process used throughout the project.